 THC Output: the THC shall have an output signal “Torch Up” when the torch should be raised.

 THC Output: the THC shall have an output signal “Torch Down” when the torch should be lowered.

+It is desirable to have the CNC interface signals electrically isolated from the Arduino

 Hardware Interface –THC to Plasma Unit